Process Creation and Deletions in Operating Systems

 Prerequisite – States of a Process in Operating Systems

-- (i).
-When a new process is created, operating system assigns a unique Process Identifier (PID) to it and inserts a new entry in primary process table.
+1. When a new process is created, the operating system assigns a unique Process Identifier (PID) to it and inserts a new entry in the primary process table.

-- (ii).
-Then the required the required memory space for all the elements of process such as program, data and stack is allocated including space for its Process Control Block (PCB).
+2. Then required memory space for all the elements of the process such as program, data, and stack is allocated including space for its Process Control Block (PCB).

-- Process identification part is filled with PID assigned to it in step (1) and also its parent’s PID.
+- The process identification part is filled with PID assigned to it in step (1) and also its parent’s PID.

 - The processor register values are mostly filled with zeroes, except for the stack pointer and program counter.
-Stack pointer is filled with the address of stack allocated to it in step (ii) and program counter is filled with the address of its program entry point.
+The stack pointer is filled with the address of the stack-allocated to it in step (ii) and the program counter is filled with the address of its program entry point.

 - The process state information would be set to ‘New’.

 - Priority would be lowest by default, but the user can specify any priority during creation.